Decentralized Cross-Blockchain Asset Transfers: Evaluation

 \subsubsection{Transfer Duration}

-\\ In this subsection, we analyze the average duration of asset transfers.
-As described in \cref{sec:approach}, after submitting a \burn transaction, the submitter may wait some time before posting subsequent transactions such as the corresponding \claim transaction.
+In this subsection, we analyze the average duration of asset transfers.
+After submitting a \burn transaction, the submitter may wait some time before posting the corresponding \claim transaction.
 Hence, the overall transfer duration depends to a large extent on the user initiating the transfer.

-However, despite this uncertainty, we can measure the smallest possible transfer duration by submitting each transaction at the earliest possible time, i.e., as soon as the preceding transaction is included in the blockchain and confirmed by enough blocks.
+Despite this uncertainty, we can measure the smallest possible transfer duration by submitting the \claim transaction at the earliest possible time, i.e., as soon as the \burn transaction is included in the blockchain and confirmed by enough blocks.
 In our experiment, we require each transaction on Rinkeby as well as on Ropsten to be confirmed by at least 5 succeeding blocks.
 Both blockchains have an inter-block time of approximately 15 seconds.